uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 A false proof example shows that just looking at the $...$ part of a predicate definition doesn't trip you up.
 (The "all horses are the same color" proof, where $P(1) \not \Rightarrow P(2)$.)

 Then the "tiling the courtyard" (a $2^n \times 2^n$ region) using L-shaped tiles proof.
 Base case was $P(0) = 1$ tile, where the statue went.
 Solution discussion at video `1:09:00` (about).
 What this demonstrated: if you can't prove something simpler, it may be easier to prove something harder.

+#### From the reading
+The Invariant Method is used to demonstrate that certain propositions are invariant, and is important for the verification of software.
+It is essentially inductive, as long as $P(t)$ is chosen such that it is the invariant to be demonstrated.

+There is a lovely proof of the (un)solvability of the 8-puzzle ending on p.
+64 of the notes.
+The 15-puzzle, which is left as an exercise for readers, is solved by the same method: working out the parity of the number of *inversions* in the puzzle.
+Where for the 8-puzzle the number was always $0, \pm 2$, in the 15-puzzle it's always $\pm 1, \pm 3$.
+The parity of inversions is conserved in the 8-puzzle case.
+In the 15-puzzle case, the inversion parity is added to the parity of the empty square row position, and the total parity is conserved in all moves.
+So if the inversion parity is odd, and the empty square is on the bottom row (4th, even parity), then there is no solution (this is the example shown in the text).
+[This last bit I had to do some research to find...it hadn't occurred to me to use the row parity in conjunction with the inversion parity.]